rdmarino/ami-specifications/README.md

   * **Region:** For an object with two regions recorded at different speeds, a separate PM must be created for each Region (filename_v01f01r01_pm).
   * **Part:** When a recording must be divided into parts due to file size limitations (4GB WAV limit), a separate Preservation Master file must be created for each Part.
   * There may be rare circumstances in which just the Edit Master from a PM will exceed the 4GB WAV limit (i.e. when mixing mono to stereo).
 In this case, the Edit Master must be split into multiple Parts, but the PM should not be split or captured as multiple parts - it must remain a single file.
 A note must be added to the metadata deliverables describing this circumstance.
-  * **File overlap: Speed Changes & Size limitation** If multiple PMs are created for a single recording due to speed changes, or size limitations (Regions or Parts), the cut should be made at a logical break in the audible content (if at all possible), and there must be exactly 5 seconds of audible content overlapping between the tail of the first PM and the head of the following PM so that the regions/parts may be recombined in the future if necessary.
+  * **File overlap:** If multiple PMs are created for a single recording due to either speed changes or size limitations (Regions or Parts), the cut should be made at a logical break in the audible content (if at all possible), and there must be exactly 5 seconds of audible content overlapping between the tail of the first PM and the head of the following PM so that the regions/parts may be recombined in the future if necessary.
-  * **Sampling Rate Changes:** If a digital source object has been recorded at multiple sampling rates, a separate PM must be created for each region.
-These regions do not need to overlap, but please include a note listing the timestamp won the source object where each region begins.

 <a name="signal-extraction"></a>
 #### Signal extraction